moliver28/research-handbook/content/handbook/engineering/infrastructure/engineering-productivity/project-management.md

 - We focus on OKRs, corrective actions and preventative work.
 - We adhere to the general release milestones like %x.y.
 - We are ambitious with our targeted planned work per milestone.
 These targets are not reflective of a commitment.
-Reactive work load will ebb and flow and we do not expected to accomplish everything planned for the current milestone.
+Reactive work load will ebb and flow and we do not expect to accomplish everything planned for the current milestone.
 - [Priority labels](/handbook/engineering/infrastructure/engineering-productivity/issue-triage/#priority) are used to indicate relative priority for a milestone.

 ## Weighting